 In 1953 the University inaugurated an advanced professional program leading to the Master of Teaching degree, now called the Master of Education degree.
 In 1974 the Oklahoma State Legislature changed the name of the institution to Southwestern Oklahoma State University (SWOSU).
 In addition to the M. Ed. degree in 16 different fields of specialization, SWOSU offers the Master of Business Administration, the M. S. degrees in Management and School Psychology, the Master of Music degree, and its first professional doctorate program, the Doctor of Pharmacy.

 On July 1, 1987, by an act of the Oklahoma Legislature, Sayre Junior College merged with Southwestern Oklahoma State University.
-This branch campus designated as Southwestern Oklahoma State University at Sayre is located 59 miles west of Weatherford.
+This location, designated as Southwestern Oklahoma State University at Sayre, is 59 miles west of Weatherford.